 Section 1.
-This Agreement shall be effective upon the ratification of the same by the Akron-AAUP's membership and approved by the University of Akron's Board, retroactive for compensation purposes, to July 1, 2014, and shall continue in full force and effect through December 31, 2020, and will continue from year to year thereafter unless either party notifies the other in writing not less than ninety (90) days prior to the expiration date (or subsequent annual anniversary of such date) that a modification or termination of this Agreement is desired.
-Should either party to this Agreement serve such notice upon the other party, the University and the Akron-AAUP will meet for the purpose of negotiation and will commence consideration of proposed changes or modification to the Agreement not earlier than July 1, 2020 and not later than one hundred twenty (120) days prior to the expiration date).
+This Agreement shall be effective upon the ratification of the same by the Akron-AAUP's membership and approved by the University of Akron's Board, retroactive for compensation purposes, to July 1, 20142020, and shall continue in full force and effect through December 31, 2020June 30, 2026, and will continue from year to year thereafter unless either party notifies the other in writing not less than ninety (90) days prior to the expiration date (or subsequent annual anniversary of such date) that a modification or termination of this Agreement is desired.
+Should either party to this Agreement serve such notice upon the other party, the University and the Akron-AAUP will meet for the purpose of negotiation and will commence consideration of proposed changes or modification to the Agreement not earlier than July January 1, 2020-2026 and not later than one hundred twenty (120) days prior to the expiration date of the Agreement (or subsequent annual anniversary of such date).
 The University and Akron-AAUP will attempt to agree in advance as to who shall be the mediator/fact-finder.